srikanthps/Stories-And-Novels/Small-Stories-Big-World/lock.md

+---
+title: The Lock That Wouldn’t Stay Locked
+---

 # The Lock That Wouldn’t Stay Locked

 Vivek studied in Class Five.
 He loved football so much that he could never stop thinking about it.